archangelstv/Prophecy-of-the-Archangels/README.md

 New life has sprung from the ground

 I am no more than twelve feet away
-He eates next to the river and paids me no mind
+He eats next to the river and pays me no mind

 I hear the Hourglass is almost empty